QubitExplorer/Life-Science-Applications/README.md

 # Life-Science-Applications

-Work in progress:

 Here, we will be exploring few healthcare life science applications, and to understand about basics of human gene, DNA, RNA and proteins, classifications, major diseases traits and role of AI in healthcare applications.

-**Please note:** Healthcare requires a high level of expertise, and the information provided here is intended solely for educational purposes only.
-And, information will be updated over several iterations and its not for commercial use cases.

 Every human diseases will show certain traits.
 And, here we will be picking few major diseases which is causing severe impact in human kind and the possibility of leveraging AI in those areas.